VirtCode/serene-aur/server/README.md

 # whether the serene-cli is added and built automatically
 BUILD_CLI=true

-# http url to use to reference own package store from the outside
+# http url to use to access its own repository
-# if this url is provided, packages can use dependencies of others inside the container
+# this is used by the runner containers to access the repository for dependencies
+# it is easiest to set this to the url the repo is accessible with from the outside (e.g. https://my.tld/x86_64)
 OWN_REPOSITORY_URL=none

 # optional password to unlock the private key used for package signing